lotaway/chain-trade-mcp/README.md

 # Ethereum Trading MCP Server

-An MCP server implemented in Rust that enables AI agents to interact with the Ethereum blockchain.
-It provides tools for querying balances, checking token prices, and simulating Uniswap token swaps.
+An MCP (Model Context Protocol) server implemented in Rust using the official `rmcp` SDK.
+Enables AI agents to interact with the Ethereum blockchain for querying balances, checking token prices, and simulating Uniswap token swaps.

 ## Features